 Field-hunting tip

-Look in hydrothermal veins and metamorphic rocks country — that is the host setting where augelite typically forms.
+Look in hydrothermal veins and metamorphic rocks country, the host setting where augelite typically forms.
 If you start seeing quartz, pyrophyllite, lazulite in float, you are in the right ground.
 Field specimens usually show a tabular to prismatic crystals, often wedge-shaped habit, so train your eye for that shape before scanning the outcrop.